donnachaforde/donnachaforde.github.io/posts/hard-won-lessons/compiler-warnings.md

 In turn, comparing the two sets of header files as detailed above, revealed the preprocessor declaration was the root-cause of all the linker errors.
 Of course, it was the cause of the compiler warning too!
 Hence, the moral of the story, ignore compiler warnings at your peril!

+Or, at the very least, be aware of the compiler warnings you can ignore and those you cannot.